AnkitGamit007/javascriptprojects/README.md

-These are yhe projects that are done for learning and for fun.
+These are the projects that are done for learning and for fun.